External Memory Series — File-based memory for AI-assisted work (overview · 1 Implementation · 2 Productivity · 3 vs the diagram · 4 Governance)

 For developers who:

-- Run agent-based coding workflows (Cursor, Cline, Continue)
+- run agent-based coding workflows

-- Work with large repository contexts
+- work with large repository contexts

-- Use code review features extensively
+- use Copilot code review extensively

-- Prefer GPT-5.5 or Claude Opus 4.7 for complex tasks
+- prefer GPT-5.5 or Claude Opus 4.7 for complex tasks

 What GitHub Copilot Actually Costs Now